Brown-University-Library/eaccpf-indexer/README.md

 Revision History
 ----------------

-1.3.4

- > Puppet deployment module
+1.4.0

+ > Add update option to process only changed files

 1.3.3

  > Improve extracted relations data
- > Add update option to process only changed files
  > Store hash and timestamp of all files in a hidden file, to be used with update option
+ > Reimplemented option to specify XML transform

 1.3.2

- > Entity extraction with Alchemy API
- > Free text statistics using NLTK
- > EACCPF document unit tests and reporting
+ * EACCPF document unit tests and reporting
- > Writes processing messages to report log
- > Merges individual reports into a single report file

- > First pass implementation of reporting with analysis
+ * Analysis module writes report file
- > Need to ensure that file indexing works only from the file system!
+ * File indexing works solely from the file system
- > Confirm that location look up is still working!!!

- > Reimplemented option to specify XML transform

 1.3.1